 Doctor of Philosophy (PhD) in Cybersecurity

-A research-based, interdisciplinary PhD in cybersecurity combines a strong security technical foundation with a security policy and social sciences perspective.
-It seeks to prepare graduates to advance the state-of-the-art of security in systems, networks, and the internet in industry, academia, and government.
+A research-based, interdisciplinary PhD in cybersecurity spans theory and systems, from hardware to software security, from cryptography to policy, and from malware to wireless security.
+It seeks to prepare graduates to advance the state of the art of security in systems, networks, and the internet in industry, academia, and government.
 The interdisciplinary nature of the program distinguishes it from traditional doctoral degree programs in computer science, engineering, or social sciences and makes it unique in the Boston area.

 Master of Science (MS) in Cybersecurity

 An industry-focused, interdisciplinary Master of Science in Cybersecurity combines knowledge of information security technology and cybersecurity hands-on tools with relevant knowledge from law, the social sciences, criminology, and management.
 The Master of Science in Cybersecurity is designed for students focused on cybersecurity careers in companies or government agencies, thus applying their knowledge to their workplaces to assess security threats and manage information security risks and technical and policy controls.

 Northeastern University designations by the National Security Agency (NSA) and the Department of Homeland Security (DHS):